Companies Act

-Companies Act (with its variations) is a stock short title used for legislation in Botswana, Hong Kong, India, Kenya, Malaysia, New Zealand, South Africa and the United Kingdom in relation to company law.
+Companies Act (with its variations) is a stock short title used for legislation in Botswana, Hong Kong, Ireland, India, Kenya, Malaysia, New Zealand, South Africa and the United Kingdom in relation to company law.
 The Bill for an Act with this short title will usually have been known as a Companies Bill during its passage through Parliament.

 Companies Acts may be a generic name either for legislation bearing that short title or for all legislation which relates to company law.